Peer Review Process

 Is the source clearly indicated for every visual element in TNR 10, Italic?

-Citations & References: Are in-text citations provided in brackets (APA/Author-Date style)?
+Citations & References: Are in-text citations presented in APA author-date style?

 Is there a 1:1 match between in-text citations and the reference list?.